PurdueDualityLab/ICSE-23-PTM-Artifact/README.md

-# ICSE 2023 Artifact Repository
+# ICSE'23 Artifact

-> Artifact repository for the ICSE 2023 confrence
+> This is the artifact abstract for the ICSE'23 paper: An Empirical Study of Pre-Trained Model Reuse in the Hugging Face Deep Learning Model Registry
+>
 ## Changes Made on 1/4/2022

 1. An unzipped version of the interview artifact (stored within the repository at [`./data/Interview Study.zip`](data/Interview&#32;Study.zip) is now availible within this repository at [`./interview_study/`](interview_study/).